playframework/play-soap/README.md

 ### Proxy interceptor

 To implement the proxy, we have to implement our own version of JaxWsClientProxy.
 This is the CXF JDK proxy interceptor that implements JAX WS interfaces.
 It's here that asynchronous requests are handled, and the logic here is hard coded - it implements the JAX WS requirements, if a method ends in `Async` and returns something that implements `Future` then dispatch an asynchronous call.
-Hence why we have to implement our own to make every method asynchronous regardless of name, and to allow scala Future and Play Promise return types.
+Hence why we have to implement our own to make every method asynchronous regardless of name, and to allow scala Future and Java CompletionStage return types.

 This class has a lot of logic copied from JaxWsClientProxy, the actual part that has been customised is quite simple, it just creates a promise, and sends an asynchronous callback that redeems the promise.